shazz/shazz.github.io/content/blog/ct.md

 Lang: en
 Author: shazz
 Summary: Decades before github, some virus code available freely!
-status: draft
+status: published

 ## Introduction

-After a first stop with the Ghos Virus, I reverse engineered other bootsector viruses which will appear on this blog soon.
+After a first stop with the Ghost Virus, I reverse engineered other bootsector viruses which will appear on this blog soon.
 The latest one on my desk is the C'T Virus.
 His name doesn't describe his symptoms but his origin.
 C'T, stands for Computer & Technik, is a well known technical German magazine which is still alive by the way!
 And in his July 1988 issue, dedicated to computer viruses, a pretty in depth article from Thomas Koziel and Guido Leister.
 The author claims that his ST was infected by a virus brought by his friend on a floppy disk and it erased his hard drive.
-So they disassembled and reverse engineered the virus (like I did) and provided even some smal programs to fix it.
+So they disassembled and reverse engineered the virus (like I did) and provided even some small programs to fix it.

 Even if I have some doubts on this article, 36 years later, I was pretty happy to find it scanned and compare my results with theirs.
 And it really helped me to figure out some parts I did not understand and some other parts they did not fully understand.
 And anyway, after the Ghost Virus I found pretty fascinating, this one was going one step further, by auto-mutating copies after copies but I'll describe this part later.